2018 Artistic Staff

 Tim Dugan, Associate Artistic Director, Director of Education

-No stranger to Saratoga, David directed the critically acclaimed productions of Romeo & Juliet, Macbeth and The Merry Wives of Windsor for the Company.
-He most recently appeared as Costard in 2015’s Love’s Labour’s Lost and Louis de Rougemont in Shipwrecked!
-Other roles include Malvolio in Twelfth Night and Launcelot Gobbo in The Merchant of Venice.
+No stranger to Saratoga, David directed the critically acclaimed productions of Romeo & Juliet, Macbeth and The Merry Wives of Windsor for the Company and has acted in several productions.
+Roles include Costard in Love’s Labour’s Lost, Louis de Rougemont in Shipwrecked!, Malvolio in Twelfth Night and Launcelot Gobbo in The Merchant of Venice.
+David is also the Artistic Director for the Troy Foundry Theatre, where he most recently produced a immersive production of La Ronde, and directed their inaugural production of New World Order.
 Most recent directing credits include: Endgame (Siena College), The Birthday Party (Theatre Voices).
-Other favorites include: Bengal Tiger at the Baghdad Zoo, Marcus; or the Secret of Sweet (Temple Theatres), Death in the Making and A Clean House (MFA Playfest, Temple U), Cloud 9 (Temple), The Hothouse, A Steady Rain (Theatre Voices), and Waiting for Lefty (Union College).
-David works with Capital Repertory Theatre in several capacities, most recently Assistant Directing Gordon Greenberg (and appearing in) their acclaimed production of The Blue-Sky Boys.
-Acting, Regional: Captain Hook Peter Pan the Musical (TIS), Freddie Malins James Joyce’s The Dead (Cap Rep), Phaeton Metamorphoses (Cap Rep), Rutledge 1776 (NYSTI), Curley Of Mice and Men (NYSTI), The Reporter Orphan Train, Petruchio Taming of the Shrew (TCHH) The Soldier Reunion (NYSTI).
-David is currently an adjunct professor with both Union College and Siena College, as well as a teaching artist for the Brooklyn-based Stages on the Sound and Perry-Mansfield Performing Arts School in Colorado.
+Other favorites include: Bengal Tiger at the Baghdad Zoo, Marcus; or the Secret of Sweet (Temple Theatres), Cloud 9 (Temple), The Hothouse, A Steady Rain (Theatre Voices), and Waiting for Lefty (Union College).
+David has also worked extensively with The Rep in several capacities, most recently appearing as Kodaly in their hit production of She Loves Me .
+Acting, Regional: Dan Grady, Lydie Breeze Trilogy; Haggarty, The Blue-Sky Boys (The Rep); Captain Hook Peter Pan the Musical (TIS), Freddie Malins, James Joyce’s The Dead (Cap Rep); Phaeton Metamorphoses (Cap Rep); Rutledge 1776 (NYSTI); Curley Of Mice and Men (NYSTI); The Reporter Orphan Train; Petruchio Taming of the Shrew (TCHH); The Soldier Reunion (NYSTI).
+This past Spring, David appeared as a principal actor in the world premiere of Tony Award-winning playwright John Guare’s acclaimed and Barrymore-recommended Lydie Breeze Trilogy with EgoPo in Philadelphia.
+David is currently an adjunct professor with Siena College, as well as a teaching artist for the Brooklyn-based Stages on the Sound.
 MFA in Directing, Temple University.
-Proud Member of Actors Equity Association. www.davidmgirard.com
+Proud member of Actors Equity Association. www.davidmgirard.com www.troyfoundrytheatre.com

 Liz Carlson-Guerin, MAINSTAGE guest director